PurpleNinja225/NASible/docs/overview.md

 FreeNAS for instance comes with extensive documentation, good introductions to ZFS and other topics, and a large community to lean on.

-With Ansible-NAS, at this point at least, you're pretty much on your own.
-Though there is a [Gitter](https://gitter.im/Ansible-NAS/Chat) chat room (see [support](support.md)), you're expected to have some familiarity with the technologies involved and be able to set up the basic stuff yourself.
+With NASible, at this point at least, you're pretty much on your own.
+Though there is a [Gitter](https://gitter.im/NASible/Chat) chat room (see [support](support.md)), you're expected to have some familiarity with the technologies involved and be able to set up the basic stuff yourself.

-As a to-do list, before you can even install Ansible-NAS, you'll have to:
+As a to-do list, before you can even install NASible, you'll have to:

 1. Choose, buy, configure, and test your own **hardware**.
 If you're paranoid (a good mindset when dealing with servers), you'll probably want an